-To identify articles relevant to each key question, we searched the Cochrane Library (2002, Issue 1), MEDLINE (1966-2002), EMBASE (1980-2001), and reference lists of review articles.
+We searched the Cochrane Central Register of Controlled Trials (2003, Issue 3), MEDLINE (January, 2003 through October Week 1 2003), EMBASE (January, 2003 through 3rd Quarter 2003), and reference lists of review articles.
 In electronic searches, we combined terms for and relevant research designs (see Appendix A for complete search strategy).
 Subcommittee members were invited to provide additional citations.
-Pharmaceutical manufacturers were invited to submit dossiers, including citations, using a protocol issued by the State of Oregon (http://www.ohppr.state.or.us/index.htm).
+Pharmaceutical manufacturers were invited to submit dossiers, including citations.
 All citations were imported into an electronic database (EndNote 6.0).